 Many families have reported that their loved ones in nursing facilities are receiving excessive doses of antipsychotic medication in an effort to control their behavior or minimize the level of supervision required by the nursing staff.
 However, federal and state nursing home regulations have strict procedures and protocols abusing antipsychotic drugs that can only be used under a doctor’s orders with informed consent.
 Failing to follow these protocols often diminishes the patient’s quality of life.
-Unfortunately, Rosenfeld Injury Lawyers have represented many Illinois nursing home residents who have received unnecessary medications while residing at skilled nursing homes like Helia Healthcare of Energy.
+Unfortunately, Rosenfeld Injury Lawyers LLC have represented many Illinois nursing home residents who have received unnecessary medications while residing at skilled nursing homes like Helia Healthcare of Energy.

 Helia Healthcare of Energy